munishm/bicep-workshop/Challenges/Challenge4.md

 # Challenge 4: Publishing Artifcats

 In the [previous challenge](./Challenge3.md) you created the automated pipelines to provision the infrastructure for the applications.
+Let us now work on publishing the bicep templates.

 ## Challenge